1943 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1. What is the silver content of a 1943 half dollar?

-The 1943 Walking Liberty Half Dollar contains 90% silver and 10% copper, with a total weight of 12.5 grams.
-This gives it approximately 0.3617 troy ounces of pure silver, making its melt value fluctuate with current silver prices, typically providing a minimum value floor of $15-25.
+The 1943 Walking Liberty Half Dollar contains 90% silver and 10% copper, with a total weight of 12.50 grams and 0.3617 troy ounces of pure silver.
+At current silver spot prices, the melt value of each coin is approximately $31, giving every example a solid floor regardless of numismatic grade.

 2. How do I authenticate a 1943 half dollar?